ed-peters/frc-example/README.md

 * **Swerve** - a swerve subsystem with commands for teleop mode (with a bunch of options we use every year) and various automatic targeting actions
   * `frc.robot.subsystems.swerve`
   * `frc.robot.commands.swerve`

+* **Auto** - an autonomous "subsystem" which shows how we pick and generate routines with a dedicated hardware component
+  * `frc.robot.subsystems.auto`